mslegrand/pegr/README.md

 One of the biggest issues in using a peg generator to produce a parser is getting the rules "right"."
 In particular:
-* Ensuring the rules have a valid PEG syntax
+* Ensuring the rules have a valid PEG syntax.
-* Ensuring the rules don't hang on a given input.
+* Ensuring the rules don't hang on a given input. (infinite recursion)
-* Ensuring the rules accept the correct input
+* Ensuring the rules accept the correct input.
 * Ensuring the rules perform the right actions.

-The prime motivation for this tool is ***concentrate on the rules*** themselves and getting them "right" with as few of distractions as possible.
-This means that when debugging, ***it's the rules*** and not R code which should be of concern.
-For this reason, it was decided rules should be textual, and not R code.
+This tool is built with one principle in mind: Let the user ***concentrate on the getting rules right***   with as few of distractions as possible.
+This means we want debug  ***RULES*** , not R code.
+Rules are entered as text- not code, debugging steps through the rules- not code, breakpoint are for rules- not code, stacks are stacks of rules -not code.
+To sum it up: ***It's the RULES*** that rule.
-Thus the parser is built from rules entered as text.

 Features of this Tool